In Armours’ music, bone-dry beats from 80s EBM classics meet harmonious vocals. Discover the beautiful contrast on their debut EP, “Body”!

 With my knowledge being in the synth pop scene since the early 80s, I write and publish all about this music genre to keep the scene alive and to develop it further.
 Read all details here: The story behind the origin of Electrozombies.

-Official music video "Black Circle" performed by "Oblique" taken from the album "Until There's Nothing Left".
+Official music video "Requiem" performed by "Darkways" taken from the album "Rust".

-Official music video "High Society" performed by "Blone Noble" taken from the EP "Dominator".
+Official music video "Danceteria" performed by "Soft Cell" taken from the same-titled album "Danceteria".